 Step 5: Customize your website

-Even after you have finished picking a hosting plan and installed a content management system on your website, it will still remain blank until you populate it with the right kind of content.
+Even after you have finished picking a hosting plan and installed a CMS on your website, it will still remain blank until you populate it with the right kind of content.
 To do this, you will first need to choose a template for your website, which will serve as the basic layout for its pages.
 Then, you can proceed to customize this template using a built-in site editor or HTML and CSS coding.

 This process can be widely different based on the type of software you choose to manage your website.
 If using a powerful content management system like WordPress, you will have a lot more options to customize your website and add specialized coding than website builders such as Wix or Weebly.

-Once you have finalized your template, you can create new pages and add things like text, images, and videos to populate your website.
+Once you have finalized your template, you can create new pages and add text, images, and videos to populate your website.
 This is what you would call content.
 Depending on the purpose of your website, you may want to use this space to talk about your products and services, share information and news, or upload media content.

 There is no single way to populate your website with content.
 Generally speaking, however, most websites need to have an about page, a contact page, and a home page.
 You can add more pages, or even a blog or forum, to make your website even more interactive.